shiitsu412/shiitsu412.github.io/essays/CheckpointA3.md

 <strong>How will you avoid access to your application when the user has not logged in or registered?
 What are the particular security concerns you must address?</strong>

 I will give users their own session-id to manage their product data.
+I will send cookie to check whether users are loging in or not.
 Also, I will set the time limit of how long users can keep login in.

 <strong>Upon a successful login, how do you provide personalization in your UI?
 Explain how you did or will do this (paste code if necessary)</strong>